Best Business Phone Systems for Small Business in 2026

 Pricing: $30/user/month (Essentials), $50/user/month (Professional).
 Minimum 3 users.
 More expensive than OpenPhone or Google Voice for very small teams.

-Watch out for: connection instability under weak network conditions is the most-cited complaint in Aircall's 1,582 G2 reviews (71 mentions) — test call quality on the same internet connection your team will actually use before committing to an annual plan.
+One thing to note: connection instability under weak network conditions is the most-cited complaint in Aircall's 1,582 G2 reviews (71 mentions), test call quality on the same internet connection your team will actually use before committing to an annual plan.

 What to look for when evaluating